B1-B2 Visa For USA – Complete Guide

 Bring a letter of employment from your company and pay stubs from the past three months.

-Entrepreneurs and Company Executives
+Entrepreneurs And Company Executives

-Former travelers to the United States
+Former Travelers To The United States

-Documentation Required for Applicants Seeking Medical Care
+Documentation Required For Applicants Seeking Medical Care

 • Physician’s diagnosis of the medical condition